 Battenberg Cake was apparently named in honour of the marriage of Princess Victoria, a granddaughter of Queen Victoria, to Prince Louis of Battenberg 100 years previously to 1984, in 1884.
 However, by the time it trickled down from the tables of royal households to the masses it was 1984.
 This year everybody was serving this classic checkerboard cake at afternoon tea parties to impress friends and family.

-Get the recipe: Battenburg cake
+Battenburg cake (opens in new tab)

 1985: Garlic bread